Basil shouldn’t have all the fun! Make the most fresh and yummy oregano pesto – you may never go back to basil again!

 *mix it with mayo and dip fries into it (this is AMAZING – I couldn’t stop eating it!)

-*add it to more vinegar and oil to make a homemade vinaigrette
+*add it to more vinegar and oil to make homemade vinaigrette salad dressings to top leafy greens

 *use it as a condiment on sandwiches